The Best Restaurants in Collingwood

 Book a Table

-• Experience interesting takes on Middle Eastern classics at Shane Delia’s moody spot.
-Go for crispy burek buns filled with duck fesunjun (a classic Persian stew), pickled octopus and sweet muhammara (roasted capsicum dip) wrapped in lettuce, and the signature Pomegranate Sour cocktail.
-Its siblings Maha and Maha East are also worth your time.
+• Experience fun takes on Middle Eastern classics at Shane Delia’s moody spot.
+Go for crispy burek buns filled with duck fesunjun (a classic Persian stew), alongside a signature Pomegranate Sour cocktail.

 • Acclaimed chef Scott Pickett returns to his roots at this swish bistro.
 With its caviar service, playful spins on Gallic staples and a dining room that recalls Paris in the 1930s, this place is a spirited entry to the genre.